ros-drivers/ros2_ouster_drivers/README.md

 These are an implementation of ROS2 drivers for the Ouster OS-1 3D lidars.
 This includes all models of the OS-1 from 16 to 128 beams.

-You can find a few videos looking over the sensor below:
+You can find a few videos looking over the sensor below.
+They both introduce the ROS1 driver but are extremely useful references regardless:

 OS-1 Networking Setup      |  OS-1 Data Overview
 :-------------------------:|:-------------------------: